helltraitor/turing-machine-rs/README.md

 ## Overview

-Turing Machine RS provides realization for classic turing machine named "Classic" (minimal version for simulation) and debugger for turing machines "Debugger" which works with any machines implemented Turing Machine Trait.
+Turing Machine RS includes a "Classic" realization for Turing Machine (a minimal version for simulation) and a "Debugger" Turing machine that works with any type that implements the Turing Machine Trait.

 ## Example

-This is a simple example for a Turing Machine which replace nice by test and test by nice chars.
+This is a simple example of a Turing Machine that replaces nice by test and test by nice chars.

 ```rust
 extern crate turing_machine_rs;